Vitamin D

 • Before beginning the drug therapy for osteoporosis.

-This test shows how severely you are deficient in vitamin D, as excessive vitamin D is a rarity.
+Basically, this test is to tell you how severely you are deficient in vitamin D as excessive vitamin D level is a rarity.
 After the test result is out, remember these numbers:

 • 50+ indicates a good level of Vitamin D

-• 30-50 means that you are on the lower side of vitamin D. You should spend more time in sunlight.
-Eating vitamin D-rich foods and supplementing vitamin D might help you.
+• 30-50 means that you are a bit on the lower side of vitamin D. You should be spending more time in sunlight.
+Eating vitamin D rich foods and supplementing vitamin D might help you.

-• Below 30 means you are deficient, and serious action must be taken to increase those levels!
+• Below 30 means that you are very deficient and serious action need to be taken to bring those levels up!
 Better you consult with your doctor and ask if higher doses of Vitamin D are required.

-I urge each individual to take up this test at least once.
-The as optimistic assumption that your vitamin D level is in the healthy range may be quite risky.
+I urge each individual to take up this test at least once as optimistic assumption that your vitamin D level is in healthy range may be quite risky.

 Vitamin D Test Price in India

-In India, it costs around INR 1500, which is a bit higher for socioeconomically underprivileged Indians.
+In India it costs somewhere around INR 1500 which is a bit on the higher side for socioeconomically underprivileged Indians.

 Signs & Symptoms of Vitamin D Deficiency

-The biggest problem with Vitamin D deficiency is that there may be no outward signs or symptoms.
+The biggest problem with Vitamin D deficiency is that there may be no outward sign or symptom of the same.

-My friend was having bouts of dizziness, with general weakness and pains.
-She was also depressed and could cry at the slightest provocation.
-Turns out she had low Vitamin D and many other deficiencies too.
+My friend was having bouts of dizziness, with general weakness and pains all over.
+She was also depressed and could cry at the slightest provocation. turns out she had low Vitamin D along with a host of other deficiencies too.

-Nobody ever has a single deficiency; it’s usually an array of deficiencies.
-So if you have Vitamin D deficiency, test more, as there may be more.
+Anyway, nobody ever has just a single deficiency, its usually an array of deficiencies.
+So if you do have Vitamin D deficiency, do test more, as there may be more.

-Coming back to symptoms, some people observe symptoms that are subtle, while others have no symptoms at all.
-However, vitamin D deficiency can pose a serious health risk irrespective of visible signs.
+Coming back to symptoms, some people observe symptoms that are subtle while others have no symptoms at all.
+However, irrespective of visible signs, vitamin D deficiency can pose a serious health risk.
 And don’t expect your doctor to diagnose a Vitamin D deficiency from symptoms.
-It is best to go for a yearly or 6 monthly checkups of Vitamin D via a blood test.
+It is best to go for a yearly or 6 monthly checkup of Vitamin D via blood test.

 The list of Signs & Symptoms of Vitamin D Deficiency